The Bankrate promise

 - Learn about the underwriter.
 A service contract may be backed by an insurance company, dealership or independent seller.
 Check online reviews, the Consumer Financial Protection Bureau’s complaint database and the Better Business Bureau to see what others have to say.

 Once you sign for the policy, get written confirmation that the dealer sent payment to the appropriate administrator.
 As you use the car, keep car repair and maintenance records and receipts.
 The service contract typically won’t cover preexisting conditions, and mechanic records can help show that you have provided preventive care.

 If you have a problem with the auto service contract, try to resolve the dispute with the provider.
 If that doesn’t work, file a complaint with your state attorney general, the Federal Trade Commission and a local consumer protection agency.

 The bottom line

-Since these are optional, review multiple providers.
+Since this coverage is optional, review multiple providers.
 You don’t have to go with the service contract offered by the dealership or seller, and you may even be able to find a better deal or more covered repairs by looking elsewhere.